Two Way Table Probability

 Q2: How do I interpret the results of a chi-square test of independence in relation to a two-way table?

 A2: A chi-square test of independence assesses whether the two categorical variables in your two-way table are statistically independent.
 A statistically significant result (low p-value) suggests that there's a statistically significant relationship between the variables.
-However, a non-significant result doesn't necessarily mean the variables are truly independent – it might mean the sample size is too small to detect a relationship.
+That said, a non-significant result doesn't necessarily mean the variables are truly independent – it might mean the sample size is too small to detect a relationship.

 Q3: Can I use two-way tables with continuous variables?